Choosing a public service mutual approach

 A landlord assisted NHC by keeping a prospective building for the centre available for five years until they were able to recruit the first GP and begin fitting out the centre.

-Future clinics have been opened using alternative sources of funding, The Chisholm clinic, the fifth such clinic opened, was funded by the Bendigo Community Bank who provided $100,000 in conjunction with $100,000 from NHC.
+Additional clinics have been opened using alternative sources of funding, The Chisholm clinic, the fifth such clinic opened, was part funded by the Bendigo Community Bank who provided $100,000 in conjunction with $100,000 from the NHC.
 The ACT Government matched these commitments with $200,000.

-Today, NHC has grown to over 30,000 registered patients who receive 100,000 consultations annually.
-This represents approximately 8 per cent of the ACTs population – making NHC the largest provider of bulk-billing in the Territory1.
-NHC is supported by 60 medical and administrative staff across five full-time medical centres and three part-time centres.
-This success is a testament to the vision of the founding co-operative entrepreneurs.
+Today, NHC has grown to over 35,500 registered patients who receive 200,000 consultations annually.
+This represents approximately 10 per cent of the ACTs population – making NHC the largest provider of bulk-billing in the Territory1.
+NHC is supported by 100 medical and administrative staff across ten full-time medical centres.
+Each of the clinic’s success is a testament to the vision of the founding co-operative entrepreneurs.

 Leadership and prospective member engagement